 The most obvious candidates for prenuptual agreements come from the relationships that are marked by significant discrepancy in incomes and wealth.
 Substantial debt or substantial wealth (or both) militate in favour of a marriage contract.
 Similarly, individuals who have dedicated years to building a business, investing and saving, are likely to wish to protect their assets from unforeseen life events, such as a divorce.
 Individuals whose family members have transferred business interests, money or property in their name to avoid inheritance costs and tax burdens are similarly motivated to protect those assets and any increase in their value in case of a divorce.

-In Ontario, prenuptial agreements are essential planning tools in more traditional marriages, where one spouse sacrifices his or her career and earning potential in order to remain at home to take care of the children and / or the household.
+In Ontario, prenuptial agreements or marriage contrcts are essential planning tools in more traditional marriages, where one spouse sacrifices his or her career and earning potential in order to remain at home to take care of the children and / or the household.
 A marriage contract can prospectively address economic disadvantage of this arrangement by establishing fair spousal support and property division rules.

 In the end, marriage contracts are a form of insurance – a contingency plan that you may never use, but which gives you a piece of mind and ensures a secure future no matter what happens.